logdna/logdna-agent-v2/docs/KUBERNETES.md

 Only one pod in a cluster will report metrics statistics for the entire cluster - the leader election process leverages leases. please see the reporter-leader-leases.yaml file in the k8s folder for the lease specifications, permissions.

-To control whether the LogDNA agent reports usage statistics use the `LOGDNA_LOG_REPORTER_METRICS` environment variable with one of these two values:
+To control whether the LogDNA agent reports usage statistics use the `LOG_METRIC_SERVER_STATS` environment variable with one of these two values:

 * `always` - Always report usage
 * `never` - Never report usage